 Life in Brighton

 Welcome to Brighton.
 Beach life reigns supreme here.
 Sunbathing, BBQs and dips in the sea are a rite of passage for any new resident.
-And music is in Brighton’s bones.
+Creativity is in Brighton’s bones.

-The city becomes a hive of activity in the spring and summer, with Brighton Pride, The Great Escape, Brighton Fringe and other festivals drawing musicians, creatives and industry professionals to the city.
-Most summer days, see an eclectic mix of buskers playing around the centre of town, next to the Brighton Dome and the Corn Exchange with their big-name shows and major festivals.
+The city is a hive of activity all year round but especially in the spring and summer, with Brighton Pride, Brighton Rocks International Film Festival, The Great Escape, Brighton Fringe and other festivals drawing musicians, creatives and industry professionals to the city.

 Ask the average passer-by on the street, and they’ll describe this city as creative, progressive, historic yet contemporary, and a magnet for international tourism.
-And Brighton is a mecca for musicians and music fans alike.
+This makes Brighton a mecca for creatives from all backgrounds.
 With its electric atmosphere, living in Brighton is unlike living anywhere else.
+From mini-golfing on the beach to catching a film at the UK’s oldest purpose-built cinema, the Duke of York’s Picturehouse, there’s always something to keep you busy, come rain or shine.

 But, don’t just take our word for it.
 Hear from Ells Sivakumaran, our Event Management graduate, and her six reasons to live in Brighton.